Content

 The winner of the 2023 Innovator in Care Award was Dr Christine Mott, Acorns Hospices

-After caring for a young person at end of life who was experiencing Diabetes Mellitus, Christine and her team at the hospice searched for a paediatric guideline but was unable to locate one.
-So, they brought together a group of organisations and endocrinologists from the UK and internationally to write a guideline.
+After caring for a young person at end of life who was experiencing Diabetes Mellitus, Dr Christine Mott and her team at the hospice were unable to locate a paediatric guideline.
+So, they brought together a group of organisations and endocrinologists from the UK and internationally to write one.
+Using the new Managing Diabetes Mellitus in Paediatric Palliative Care guideline, with its clear management recommendations, children and young people may be able to avoid the unpleasant symptoms and side effects of the medications, and to be supported in considering care options with palliative care staff who feel confident in providing these.

 Find out more about Acorns Hospice